926th Engineer Brigade (United States)

 The 926th Engineer Brigade is a United States Army Reserve combat engineer brigade.
 The unit transformed from a group size and returned from a tour in Iraq in late 2008.
 It is part of the 412th Engineer Command.

-Subordinate units
+Organization

-As of 2018 the following units are subordinated to the 926th Engineer Brigade:
+The brigade is a subordinate unit of the 412th Theater Engineer Command.
+As of January 2026 the brigade consists of the following units: